lambdaclass/concrete/ROADMAP.md

 proof/evidence work.

-Done when: the subset family has public names, allowed constructs, rejected constructs, arithmetic profiles, runtime-error policy, and compatibility promises.
+Done when: the subset family has public names, allowed constructs, rejected constructs, arithmetic-site policy, runtime-error policy, and compatibility promises.

 1. Define `PredictableV1`: no allocation unless bounded, no FFI unless trusted and assumed, no unbounded loops/recursion, explicit failure-path policy.
-2. Freeze the first arithmetic profiles: wrapping, checked, and proved/no-overflow.
-3. Make arithmetic profiles explicit named semantics, not inherited backend habit.
-The default profile decision must be source-visible and
-   project-visible: e.g. debug may trap/check, release may require obligation-or-wrap by policy, and intentionally wrapping arithmetic must be written or inferred only through a named profile.
-A theorem about wrapping code is not a theorem about trapping/checked code; the active arithmetic profile is part of the spec semantics for any proved function.
-Carry arithmetic profile choices into diagnostics, reports, assumptions, proof obligations, release bundles, and backend contracts.
-Add `docs/ARITHMETIC_PROFILES_V1.md`, `examples/arithmetic_profiles/{wrap,checked,proved_no_overflow,profile_mismatch}/`, and `scripts/tests/check_arithmetic_profiles.sh`; the gate must prove the same source expression is classified differently under different named profiles, that proof/evidence artifacts record the profile, and that a profile mismatch cannot be presented as compatible evidence.
+2. Freeze arithmetic-site semantics for subset claims.
+This item is reconciled with Phase 6 #10 and `docs/ARITHMETIC_POLICY.md`: build/profile names are policy bundles, not arithmetic modes, and the same source expression must not mean wrap in one profile and checked in another.
+Ordinary `+ - *` are checked in every profile; intentional modular arithmetic is written as `wrapping_*`; intentional clamping is written as `saturating_*`.
+Subset reports must classify arithmetic sites as `checked`, `proved`, `runtime- checked`, `explicit-wrapping`, or `explicit-saturating`; they must never infer an ambient arithmetic mode from `debug`, `release`, `predictable`, or `proof`.
+3. Carry arithmetic-site facts into diagnostics, reports, assumptions, proof obligations, release bundles, and backend contracts.
+A theorem about checked arithmetic is not a theorem about modular arithmetic; a function using `wrapping_*` is either outside the default proof subset or proved against an explicit modular model.
+Add `docs/ARITHMETIC_SITE_EVIDENCE.md`, `examples/arithmetic_site_evidence/{checked,wrapping,saturating,profile_invariant}/`, and `scripts/tests/check_arithmetic_site_evidence.sh`; the gate must prove profile-invariance (the same expression has the same semantics under different build profiles), explicit classification of every arithmetic site, and rejection/downgrade of proof claims that confuse checked and wrapping semantics.
 4. Define a first runtime failure model: abort, assertion failure, OOM, stack overflow, `defer`/cleanup, impossible branches, and what each does to proof/resource claims.